 (F) A formal training program for newly appointed commissioners shall be implemented.
 The training program shall include the following:

 (1) substantive and procedural aspects of the office

-(2) current issues in employment discrimination and
+(2) current issues in employment and housing

-public accommodation law and practice;
+discrimination and public accommodation law and practice;

 (3) orientation to each operational unit of the Human